skeate/diesal/README.md

-# Diesel
+# Diesal

-Diesel is a library of ES2015 modules implementing common data structures and algorithms.
+Diesal is a library of ES2015 modules implementing common data structures and algorithms.
 The goal is to wind up with clean, easy to understand, well-tested, well-documented code, that (with the right tools) can be minimally included into other projects.